mschneider86/my-simple-budget/README.md

 </p>

 ## 💻 Project
-A simple expense tracker to help you with your finances developed with React Native following Dev Samurai's course.
+A simple expense manager to help you with your finances developed with React Native following Dev Samurai's course.

 ## :rocket: Technologies